AirAsia's Fernandes set to move to Jakarta

 Fernandes has overseen AirAsia’s spectacular growth from two planes to Asia’s largest budget carrier over the past decade.

-AirAsia last year placed a then record order with Airbus EAD.PA advanced A320 planes worth $18 billion.
+AirAsia last year placed a then record order with Airbus dvanced A320 planes worth $18 billion.
 Fernandes told Reuters last month AirAsia is studying a potential $4 billion deal to buy another 50 Airbus A320s.

-Additional reporting by Rachel Will; Editing by Niluksi Koswanage and Bill Tarrant
+(Additional reporting by Rachel Will; Editing by Niluksi Koswanage and Bill Tarrant)